When the World Drops In to Town

 A song celebrating the people of Gander, Newfoundland & Labrador in Canada who helped close to 7,000 stranded airline passengers after September 11, 2001.
 The story of Gander and the surrounding towns has been immortalized in the Broadway show, "Come From Away."
 The song is written in a Celtic/Newfoundland style.
 This song features the use of an "Ugly Stick", a traditional Newfoundland percussion instrument.

 This song is dedicated to my spouse Marly's parents, Isaac and Sybil who were a part of the crew who helped the plane people in Gander through their involvement in the Anglican church.
+It could be used in services of worship as an example of human kindness, how goodness can prevail in the most desperate situations or in memorials to mark the 20th anniversary of the 9/11 attacks.

 Click here to see and download the lyrics.